 Cartoon by Carlos Latuff

 This is an exciting and important time to study Asian and Middle Eastern Studies.
-The "Arab Spring", a series of world-changing revolutions across the Middle East, has seen dictator after dictator fall to the will of the people demanding freedom and justice.
-There are transformations in Egypt, and ongoing struggles to change political systems in Syria, Libya and Tunisia.
+The "Arab Spring", a series of world-changing revolutions across the Middle East, saw dictator after dictator fall to the will of the people demanding freedom and justice.
+At the same time, it has left uncertainty and instability in its wake.
 The only way to understand these incredible historical moments is to know the languages - to be able to talk to people, read their newspapers and listen to their debates.
 Equally, just think of the growing economic power of China and South Korea, which are G-20 major economies today.
 The intensive grounding in one of the major non-European civilizations that this course offers will open up entire new worlds to you.

 AMES students study a single language area or opt for one of the various language combinations available: Common choices are Arabic with Persian or Hebrew; or Arabic with a European language taught in the Modern and Medieval Languages (MML) faculty.
 Students with an interest in Asian Studies take either Chinese or Japanese alone for Part I. In Part II they can then either continue the single language course or combine Chinese and Japanese.
 The course covers the languages (from the beginning), the history of those who speak them, and their culture and society.
 It is, with some exceptions, a four-year course in which the third year is spent in a country where the AMES language is spoken.